destrudo/Arduino_UART_MessageHandler/README.md

     * Add *some* sort of abstraction so that I don't need to 'if' over a bunch of different types in the future
   - Going to Change:
     * Better thread cleanup
-    * Posting of pixel states in management
-    * Digital handling
   - State:
     * Extremely dirty but it does work.